twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_5_command_parser.md

 # Command Parser

-The Command Parser is a basic parser for the Dawn ecosystem.
+The Command Parser is a basic parser for the Twilight ecosystem.
 We'll get this out of the way first: it's not a framework, and it doesn't try to be.

 The parser, for the most part, takes a configuration of prefixes and commands,